nicho810/XIAO-PowerBread/README.md

    - Pls make sure you are using the latest firmware, the latest firmware have some bug fix for the stability.
    - Try to reset the XIAO by pressing the reset button on the XIAO board.
 2. The display is not working
-   - if the red LED on XIAO is blinking, it means the INA3221 is not connected correctly, pls check the I2C pin connection.
-   - if the red LED on XIAO is not blinking, it means the display is not driven properly, pls check the SPI pin connection.
+   - Please check the I2C and SPI pin connections, and ensure the XIAO is properly soldered the pins.
 3. The current value is not correct
    - Pls check the shunt resistor value, and set it correctly in the sysConfig. (e.g. 20 for 20mOhm, 50 for 50mOhm) -> [System Config Explanation](Docs/sysConfig.md)
 4. Both of the Volatage shows on display is 0V